Last Updated on

 Latex & Polyester Free Alternatives

-Some excellent alternatives to this allergy prone material are fabrics such as Cotton or Silk.
+Some excellent alternatives to polyester are fabrics such as Cotton, silk or lyocell.

 For the feet, these Hypoallergenic Socks are fantastic!
 And yes, they are latex and polyester free!
 The tube sock style comes in white or black and multiple sizing options.